Drum Dampening: The Ultimate Guide

 Drum dampening… Drum damping… Drum muffling… Drum muting… Stopping the ring… Sound control…

 There’s a bunch of ways to say it.
 No matter what you call it though, this page has you covered.
 There’s an overwhelming amount of options out there to control your drum sound, so we’ve put everything you need to know on one page.
+We’ve got the best drum dampening products, the best homemade drum dampening techniques, and the best drumheads with built-in dampening.
+If you’ve ever wanted to know how to make your drums quieter, how to stop drums ringing, or how to use dampening to get the best drum sound in any situation, this page is for you.

 This is the ultimate guide to drum dampening, from Drumhead Authority.